-Program Director: James Doerfler, Director of Architecture Programs Associate Director, Master of Architecture: Donald Dunham
+Program Director: James Doerfler, Director of Architecture Programs

 The Master of Architecture Program is a first-professional graduate degree program designed to prepare students for the new challenges of professional architectural practice in the 21st century through the development of high-level sustainable design and technology skills, knowledge of project management and innovative delivery methods, and collaborative experiences in an interdisciplinary environment.
 The M.Arch. program is designed for students with undergraduate degrees in any field of study and offers advanced standing for students with undergraduate degrees in pre-professional architecture or related design programs, such as interior design, historic preservation or industrial design.
-This graduate program complements the already proven NAAB accredited PhilaU 5-year Bachelor of Architecture program.
+This graduate program complements the already proven NAAB-accredited Jefferson 5-year Bachelor of Architecture program.